 is achieved for $\gamma = 2\eta$ or $\gamma = 0.5$ and is given by

 \begin{proof} The property in (\ref{eq:r_key>r_key^prime}) can be extended to

-which shows that it could only be worth measuring in the basis combination $\mathcal{B}_{A3}$ and $\mathcal{B}_{B3}$, if the corresponding sifting rate, i.e., the probability of $P_{A3,B3}$ to end up in this case, is at least twice that of the case that A and B choose the same measurement basis, which happens with the probability $P_{A1,B3}+P_{A3,B1}$.
-Since for no $\gamma$ this is the case, it is optimal to choose $P_{A3,B3} = 0$, which can be done by either choosing $\gamma = 2\eta$ or $\gamma = 0.5$. \end{proof} \end{proposition} The results from Proposition \ref{prop:gamma_1} are in line with what can be found as the processing strategy used within several works, e.g. \cite{Pironio2009} or \cite{Acin2006}.
-This strategy exploits the fact that reducing either A or B to only two measurement bases may result in a reduced total number of measurements that can be used for generating a secure key, but by doing, the measurements that don't need to be discarded will always be within the optimal configuration of measurement bases, resulting in the maximal processing rate for this choice of measurement bases, hence the name asymmetric strategy.
-Contrary to that, we want to present an alternative that we call the symmetric strategy, that under certain conditions is more efficient, in the following subsection.
+which shows that it could only be worth measuring in the basis combination $\mathcal{B}_{A3}$ and $\mathcal{B}_{B3}$ if the corresponding sifting rate, i.e., the probability of $P_{A3,B3}$ to end up in this case, is at least twice that of the case that A and B choose the same measurement basis, which happens with the probability $P_{A1,B3}+P_{A3,B1}$.
+Since this is the case for no $\gamma$, it is optimal to choose $P_{A3,B3} = 0$, which can be done by either choosing $\gamma = 2\eta$ or $\gamma = 0.5$. \end{proof} \end{proposition} The results of Proposition \ref{prop:gamma_1} are in line with what can be found as the processing strategy used within several works, e.g., \cite{Pironio2009} or \cite{Acin2006}.
+This strategy exploits the fact that reducing either A or B to only two measurement bases may result in a reduced total number of measurements that can be used for generating a secure key, but by doing so, the measurements that don't need to be discarded will always be within the optimal configuration of measurement bases, resulting in the maximal processing rate for this choice of measurement bases, hence the name asymmetric strategy.
+Contrary to that, we want to present an alternative in the following subsection that we call the symmetric strategy, which is more efficient under certain conditions.